kddubey/cappr/docs/source/design_choices.rst

            return pred_completions

 As far as I can see, there is no benefit to this design.
-It's tempting to think that it reduces writing LM interface modules to writing sublcasses which implement ``log_probs_conditional`` and nothing else.
+It's tempting to think that it reduces writing LM modules to writing sublcasses which implement ``log_probs_conditional`` and nothing else.
 That's not practically true.
-Because if you're writing a new LM interface, it most likely has unique ``kwargs`` which you need to supply in the signature and explain in the docstring.
+Because if you're writing a new LM module, it most likely has unique ``kwargs`` which you need to supply in the signature and explain in the docstring.
 So you need to write out the method anyway.
 Moreover, the amount of repeated code that's saved is insignificant.

 There is a small cost to this design.
 Enabling the simple import interface—